The IOSH Managing Safely syllabus covers how to investigate accidents and incidents, apply safety culture at work, assess risks, and measure success

 - Module seven: Measuring performance

-In the opening module, you look very broadly at what health and safety, and IOSH Managing Safely, is.
+In the opening module, you look very broadly at what health and safety is.

 You’ll review your responsibilities and accountability for keeping the workplace and the people in it, safe.